 - Can CoinJar freeze accounts?
 Yes, almost all exchanges would reserve the right to freeze an account for fraud prevention while identity checks are completed or if compelled to by law enforcement.

-- How many cryptocurrencies on CoinJar?
-CoinJar offer over 50 different crypto options to be traded on their platform.
+- How many cryptocurrencies are on CoinJar?
+CoinJar offers over 50 different crypto options to be traded on their platform.
 All major coins are available, plus the most popular ERC-20 tokens.
 ERC-20 is a standard used for the issuing and creation of smart contracts on the Ethereum blockchain.

 - What fees will I pay on CoinJar?
 There is a 1% fee for conversions on CoinJar and instant buys attract a small fee too.
 So are CoinJar fees high?
 Compared to other exchanges in the market, CoinJar fees are relatively low.

 - Are there any deposit and withdrawal limits on CoinJar?
-CoinJar has a minimum deposit of £5, while the maximum withdrawal is capped monthly but would depend on the account level each user holds.
+CoinJar has a minimum deposit of £5, while the maximum withdrawal is capped monthly but depends on the account level each user holds.

 - Does CoinJar have KYC?
-Yes, CoinJar are FCA registered and require a photo ID and some personal information to verify your account.
+Yes, CoinJar is FCA registered and requires a photo ID and some personal information to verify your account.

 OKX (formerly OKEx) is a popular crypto exchange that was launched in 2017.
 They offer a wide range of advanced products to more than 20 million users in over 100 countries.
-They’ve grown in popularity that to low fees, as well as staking, saving and mining.
+They’ve grown in popularity due to low fees, as well as staking, saving, and mining products.